simisettyharshini/BlogWebsite/README.md

 - JavaScript: A programming language for adding interactivity to web applications.
 - Git: A version control system for tracking changes and collaborating on projects.
 - GitHub Pages: A platform for hosting and deploying web applications.

+## Installation:
+   To run this portfolio locally, follow these steps:
+ - Clone the repository: git clone
+ - Navigate to the project directory: cd
+ - Install the dependencies: npm install
+ - Start the development server: npm start
+ - Open your browser and visit: http://localhost:3000